SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

     "destination":"drop-off location of the ride",
     "currentLocation":"current location of the user",
     "cabType":"Type of the cab for a ride.
 E.g: Economy/Premium e.t.c",
-    "Fare":"Estimated fare for the ride"
+    "BookingQuoteId":"Temporary booking Id for the ride" }
-}
 ```

 ## API Design :Find a cab driver
+[TODO] Club interlinked APIs into one with a sequence.

 Lets zoom into the 'communication' for finding a cab driver for our booking.